reposense/RepoSense/docs/DeveloperGuide.md

 - the summary view
 - and the tabbed interface

-Summary view act as the main dashboard which shows the varies calculations. </br>
+Summary view act as the main dashboard which shows the various calculations. </br>
 Tabbed interface is responsible for loading various modules such as authorship to display additional information.

 ### Javascript Files
-- **main.js** - main controller that pushes content into different modules
+- [**main.js**](../frontend/src/static/js/main.js) - main controller that pushes content into different modules
-- **api.js** - loading and parsing of the dashboard content
+- [**api.js**](../frontend/src/static/js/api.js)- loading and parsing of the dashboard content
-- **v_summary.js** - module that supports the ramp chart view
+- [**v_summary.js**](../frontend/src/static/js/main.js) - module that supports the ramp chart view
-- **v_authorship.js** - module that supports the authorship view
+- [**v_authorship.js**](../frontend/src/static/js/main.js) - module that supports the authorship view

-### Main.JS
+### Main (main.js)
-This contains the logic for main VueJS object, `window.app`, which is responsible for passing the neccessary data into the relevant modules to be loaded.
+This contains the logic for main VueJS object, `window.app`, which is responsible for passing the necessary data into the relevant modules to be loaded.

 #### Loading of dashboard information
 The main Vue object depends on the `summary.json` data to determine the right `commits.json` files to load into memory.
-This is handled by `api.js` which loads the relevant file information from the network files if it is available, otherwise a report archive have to be used.
+This is handled by `api.js` which loads the relevant file information from the network files if it is available, otherwise a report archive, `archive.zip`, have to be used.

 Once the relevant `commit.json` files are loaded, all the repo information will be passed into `v_summary` to be loaded in the summary view as the relevant ramp charts.